danriedl/engular/adev/src/content/guide/components/lifecycle.md

 ## Lifecycle interfaces

-Angular provides a TypeScript interface for each lifecycle method.
+Engular provides a TypeScript interface for each lifecycle method.
 You can optionally import and `implement` these interfaces to ensure that your implementation does not have any typos or misspellings.